moby/moby/docs/swarm/swarm-tutorial/create-swarm.md

 +++
 <![end-metadata]-->

-# Create a Swarm
+# Create a swarm

-After you complete the [tutorial setup](index.md) steps, you're ready to create a Swarm.
+After you complete the [tutorial setup](index.md) steps, you're ready to create a swarm.
 Make sure the Docker Engine daemon is started on the host machines.

 1. Open a terminal and ssh into the machine where you want to run your manager node.
 For example, the tutorial uses a machine named `manager1`.

-2. Run the following command to create a new Swarm:
+2. Run the following command to create a new swarm:

     ```
     docker swarm init --listen-addr <MANAGER-IP>:<PORT>
     ```

-    In the tutorial, the following command creates a Swarm on the `manager1` machine:
+    In the tutorial, the following command creates a swarm on the `manager1` machine:

     ```
     $ docker swarm init --listen-addr 192.168.99.100:2377

-    Swarm initialized: current node (09fm6su6c24qn) is now a manager.
+    Swarm initialized: current node (dxn1zf6l61qsb1josjja83ngz) is now a manager.
     ```

     The `--listen-addr` flag configures the manager node to listen on port `2377`.
-The other nodes in the Swarm must be able to access the manager at the IP address.
+The other nodes in the swarm must be able to access the manager at the IP address.

-3. Run `docker info` to view the current state of the Swarm:
+3. Run `docker info` to view the current state of the swarm:

      ```
      $ docker info